AleksandarBayrev/general-linux-fixes/Fedora-After-Install.md

 ## IMPORTANT!!! - Install `Steam` via `distrobox` - check `Steam-Distrobox.md` on how to setup the container.

 ## Install glmark2 and s-tui to perform GPU/CPU stress tests.

+## IMPORTANT!!! - Check `FSTAB-Important.md` when you need to change disks or have disk problems.